UniqueNetwork/evm-coder/README.md

 solidity interfaces for ethereum developers.

 ## Usage
-To represent a contract in Substrate, use the `solidity_interface` macro on the implementation of your structure representing your contact.
-If you are implementing a standard interface, such as ERC721, then using the `expect_selector` parameter you can check the correctness of the interface at compile time.
-There is also support for inheritance using the `is` directive.
+To represent a contract in Substrate, use the `solidity_interface` attribute on the implementation of your structure representing your contact.
+This attribute has several parameters that implement inheritance, interface validation at compile time, and more.
-There is also support for function overloading using the macro `#[solidity(rename="funcName")]`.
+There is also support for function overloading using the atribute `#[solidity(rename="funcName")]`.

 ## Installation
 Add to `Cargo.toml` following lines: